mechmotum/mechmotum.github.io/content/pages/jobs/determining-dynamics-perception-thresholds-of-bicycles.rst

 threshold precision of subjectively reported perception of a human subject under controlled situations.
-This has been explored for laboratory tasks, such as tracking a single degree of freedom motion on a screen with a joystick [Wei2020]_, but not yet in more complex experimental scenarios.
+This has been explored for laboratory tasks, such as tracking a single degree of freedom motion on a screen with a joystick [Wei2020]_ and aircraft stall [Smets2019]_, but not yet in more complex experimental scenarios.

 The bicycle-rider system is well suited to attempt perception threshold identification due to the ability of constraining the plant as a SIMO system and that it is a "lab scaled" and a low cost experimental platform.
 The bicycle provides unique plant dynamics that can be exploited, such as variable stability, non-minimum phase behavior, and non-trivial system order.
+Some prior work with a bicycle has been performed in [Kresie2017]_.
 There are two primary options for varying the dynamics of the vehicle: 1) manually change specific physical aspects of the vehicle or 2) to make use of the Bicycle Lab's steer-by-wire bicycle in which the open loop dynamics between the handlebars and fork can be implemented in software.
 Both have been done in the lab before and there are merits to each.
 A method of setting precise and repeatable plant